froggestspirit/MidiModder/README.md

 Usage: MidiModder.py mode input output

 mode: -e  Encode text file to Midi  | -d  Decode Midi to text file  | -a  Analyze the Midi and display information  | -h  Show help

+You can also drag and drop a .mid file to convert to txt with the same filename, or drag a .txt to convert to midi.
+Keep in mind the program will not ask if you want to overwrite files, so make backups!